pbrowne011/personal-site/content/posts/sal.md

     > **or greater than or equal to the number of bits in the left expression's
     > type**.

-[^3]: I also checked the ARM reference manual for 32-bit systems for their
+[^3]: I also checked several ISAs (RISC-V, ARM Cortex-M4, PDP-11, MIPS) to see
-    implementation of logical shift left (`LSL`).
-It operates similar to the Intel x86 instruction - it has a valid range of values (0 to 31, inclusive), but does not define behavior if the operand is outside of this range.
-I think this might be left up to the chip designer to implement, but will test this on the ARM Cortex-M4 at some point.
+    how register operands are handled in a left shift operation.
+They all implement the instruction slightly differently, but all of them mask the register operand at some point by only taking the lower five bits as the amount to shift by.
+The PDP-11 was the most unique - it uses 6 bits to encode a shift, with the 6th bit signalling what type of shift the instruction is.
+Pointers to an ISA that does something different on an invalid immediate or register for a shift would be appreicated!